 A study of the philosophical and theoretical bases of the helping process.
-Includes study of major counseling theories, basic helping skills, and applications to diverse populations.
+Includes study of major counseling theories, applications to diverse populations, and current literature on existing theories.
 Also includes professional issues related specifically to the counseling process.
 A grade of B or better is required in COUN 510 to meet program requirements for the MS/MED-Counseling programs.
 Corequisites: COUN 501.